 Reform allows county clerks to remove deceased voters from voter file

-State Rep. Andrew Fink has introduced a measure that would allow Michigan county clerks to remove deceased individuals from the state’s qualified voter file.
+The Michigan House of Representatives has approved a Rep. Andrew Fink measure that would require Michigan county clerks to remove deceased individuals from the state’s qualified voter file.

 The qualified voter file (QVF) is the official file of all eligible voters in the state of Michigan.
 Outdated information in the QVF caused problems in 2020 when the Secretary of State mailed absent voter applications to all voters in the file and numerous households reported receiving applications for people who have been deceased for years.
 The bill would require clerks to check the death records daily in the weeks leading up to an election.